ss26/ss26/README.md

 > [!IMPORTANT]
 > I'm on the job market!
-If you're looking to hire for software engineering, machine learning, or data science roles, please view my LinkedIn and reach out to me!
+If you're looking to hire for software engineering, machine learning, or data science roles, please view my wesbite or LinkedIn and reach out to me!

 I am a Research Engineer currently specializing in AI Safety evals and end-to-end ML.